Ceasefire observed in Donbas today

 Censor.NET reports referring to the JFO press centre Facebook page.

-"In the past 24 hours, September 27, four ceasefire violations by the armed formations of the Russian Federation were recorded in the areas of responsibility of Ukrainian units.
-The enemy fired grenade launchers of different systems and a heavy machine gun near the village of Opytne (12km north-west of Donetsk).
-The invaders also used small arms to provoke Ukrainian soldiers near Shumy (41km north of Donetsk) and Orikhove (57km north-west of Luhansk)," the press center of the JFO Headquarters reports.
+"Over the past 24 hours, September 29, no ceasefire violations by the armed formations of the Russian Federation were recorded in the areas of responsibility of Ukrainian units.
+Servicemen of the Joint Forces continue to adhere to the ceasefire agreements and are ready to respond to any provocative actions of the enemy," the press center of the Joint Forces Operation (JFO) Headquarters reports.

+Today, September 30, the ceasefire has been observed along the entire contact line, the JFO Headquarters said, adding that the Ukrainian military "stay alert and are ready for any changes in the operational situation."

+The situation in the JFO area remains completely controlled by the Ukrainian soldiers, the Headquarters added.

 Please wait...